History of Abkhazia: Soviet Abkhazia

-The following three decades were marked by attempts of the Abkhaz Communist elite to make the autonomous structures more Abkhaz, but their efforts constantly met resistance from the Georgians.
+The period was marked by attempts of the Abkhaz Communist elite to make the autonomous structures more Abkhaz, but their efforts constantly met resistance from the Georgians.
 Abkhaz nationalists attempted on several occasions, most notably in 1978, to convince Moscow to transfer the autonomous republic from Georgian SSR to the Russian SFSR.
-That year, the Abkhaz organised a series of indoor and outdoor rallies (including an all-ethnic meeting of Abkhaz in Lykhny) in response to the mass demonstrations of Georgians who had succeeded in winning for their language a constitutional status of the official language of the Georgian SSR.
-Although the Abkhaz request of the secession from Georgia was rejected Moscow and Tbilisi responded with serious economic and cultural concessions, appropriating an extra 500 million rubles (or more) over seven years for the development of infrastructure and cultural projects such as the foundation of the Abkhazian State University (with Abkhaz, Georgian, and Russian sectors), a State Folk Ensemble in Sukhumi, and Abkhaz-language television broadcasting.
+That year, the Abkhaz organised a series of indoor and outdoor rallies (including an all-ethnic meeting of Abkhaz in Lykhny) in response to the mass demonstrations of Georgians who had succeeded in winning for their language a constitutional status of the official language of the Georgian SSR (contrary to the Soviet plans to replace the Georgian with the Russian language).
+Although the Abkhaz request of the secession from Georgia was rejected Moscow, Tbilisi responded with serious economic and cultural concessions, appropriating an extra 500 million rubles (or more) over seven years for the development of infrastructure and cultural projects such as the foundation of the Abkhazian State University (with Abkhaz, Georgian, and Russian sectors), a State Folk Ensemble in Sukhumi, and Abkhaz-language television broadcasting.
 Substantial quotas were also given to ethnic Abkhaz in educational and official positions.
-For example, by 1990 most of government ministers and regional Communist party department heads were ethnic Abkhaz.
-Even though these concessions eased tensions only partially they made Abkhazia prosperous even by the standards of Georgia which was one of the wealthiest Soviet republic of that time.
+Even though these concessions eased tensions only partially, they made Abkhazia prosperous even by the standards of Georgia which was one of the wealthiest Soviet republic of that time.
 The favourable geographic and climatic conditions were successfully exploited to make Abkhazia a destination for hundreds of thousands of tourists, gaining for the region a reputation of "Soviet Riviera."

-History of Education in Abkhazia

-The Soviet authorities invested significantly into building a modern educational system in Abkhazia.
-In the 1920s and 1930s the Soviet government founded many new schools and several educational and training colleges (called “Uchilische” in Russian language).

-The number of locally trained professionals grew from few dozens in the 1920s to several thousands in the 1980s.
-By the 1980s, Sukhumi City became a home for largest educational institutions and largest students' community in Abkhazia.
-There was some decline in a number of students in the 1990s.
-However, between 2000 and 2019 the student's population stabilised.
-Since the academic year 2020-2021 the number of college and university students even showed a small increase.